samyachour/Corelogic_Challenge/README.md

 ![Lines of sight w/ deltas](images/linesOfSightDeltas.png)

 #### *Calculation*
 The final calculation we need to do is just derive our view obstruction from the lines of sight.
 This can be done many ways.
-For the sake of time I have chosen the simplest path (for the time being).
+For the moment I have chosen the simplest path.

 To add up all the deltas we take into account their distance from the property.
 The farther they are the less they are worth, since objects closer to you take up more of your FOV.
 Using these weights we add up all the lines of sight and their deltas.
 Then we average it and voila, view obstruction calculation!

 ### Going Forward
+While I am confident my solution is quite comprehensive, there are still many things I can do to improve it:
+* Perfect my floor derivation algorithm, even though i'm sure Corelogic has that information in house
+* Consider view quality, i.e. if it was of the ocean or a monument.
+The ocean one is easy since the ocean's elevation is 0.
+* Improve my analysis of the lines of sight deltas - really do the math involved with it

+Thanks for reading!